BHFDSC/CCU002_03/README.md

-# COVID-19 vaccination and disease and the risks of myocarditis and pericarditis
+# Risk of myocarditis and pericarditis following BNT162b2 and ChAdOx1 COVID-19 vaccinations

 ## Contents